Carmock History, Family Crest & Coats of Arms

 The surname Carmock was first found in Munster.
 The Cormacks of Munster were of great antiquity and descended directly from Nathi, brother of Felim who was King of Munster about the year 560 A.D.
 Cormac, son of Cabhsan, was the first chieftain to be called Cormack, and, of course, MacCormack came later as a direct descendent, Mac or Mc signifying the 'son of'.

 Early History of the Carmock family

-Another 151 words (11 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early Carmock History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carmock research.
+Another 76 words (5 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early Carmock History in all our PDF Extended History products and printed products wherever possible.

 Carmock Spelling Variations

 Many variations of the name Carmock were found in archives from the Middle Ages.
 The spelling and language in which the people's names were recorded was often up to the individual scribe.
 Variations of the name Carmock found include Cormack, MacCormack, McCormack, McCormick, MacCormick, Cormac, Cormick, Cormyck, Kormack, Kormick, Cormach, Cormich, Cormiche and many more.

 Early Notables of the Carmock family (pre 1700)